rtlabs-com/p-net/doc/abbreviations.rst

     IO Provider Status.
 Describes validity of IO data per subslot.
 Sent by IO-device (for input data) or IO-controller (for output data) together with data. (uint8)
 IOxS
     General term for IOCS and IOPS.
+IOS
+    IO Supervisor.
+Typically an engineering tool running on a personal computer.
 IP
     Internet Protocol
+IP
+    Ingress Protection.
+For example IP65 is a housing class suitable for outdoor installation. iPar
+    Individual Parameters.
+Backups of these parameters are typically stored in a separate parameter server.
 IRT
     Isochronous Real-Time
 LAN